StephenKanaski/SQL_Analysis/README.md

 # SQL_Analysis
-data engineering and analysis of employee csv files using SQL
+Analysis of employoee data using SQL queries